Ottawa Stadium: Design

 The stadium is in the split-level design, with a concourse running around the middle of the seating bowl.
 This concourse is at street level, so fans in the "lower" seats walk down, and fans in the "upper" seats walk up.
 All seats are blue chair-back models.
 Concessions, restrooms, a gift shop, and a kids' play area are located along a wider concourse (also at street level) located underneath the upper seats.

 The stadium also features skyboxes and the "Upper Deck" restaurant (No longer operational) perched behind home plate.
 The windows do not open, there is no outdoor seating at this level.
 Access is by elevator from the concourse below.
 This room is now labelled an event space, can be booked for parties of 50 plus.
 There are open-air picnic tables down the left-field line which are also available to all fans.

 Coventry Road runs along the left-field fence, and games can easily be seen from the street while driving or walking.
 There is less than 50 ft of buffer between the stadium wall and the road, so flying balls can occasionally pose a hazard to passing cars.

 Concerts

-Concerts have been held at the stadium on rare occasions:
+Concerts are occasionally held at Ottawa Stadium, with seven different occasions since 1993: